Skip to content

 Automatic Configuration

-• contamination -> set to minimal value
+• set contamination to a minimal value when that parameter exists

-• n_jobs -> set to -1 (use all cores)
+• set n_jobs/n_threads/num_workers to -1 when available (use all cores)

 Custom Detectors